top of page

 • Feed Hopper – Where material enters the mill.

-• Grinding Chamber – Where the real work happens: high-speed impact and grinding.
+• Grinding Chamber – The area where high-speed impact and grinding occur.

 • Hammers and Rotor Assembly – The heart of the system, responsible for size reduction.